Hforna/library_django/README.md

-# Library Project in Django with Stripe
+# Library Project in Django with Stripe using monolithic

 ## Description
 This project is a Django-based web application that facilitates book transactions using the Stripe API.
 Users can register as writers to post books for sale or as regular users to browse and purchase books.